 4-6 years: 60-120g (1/2 to one small fillet)

-Can my baby get omega 3 from their milk?
+Can my child get Omega-3 from their milk?

 As my little one gets older is omega-3 still important?

-Omega 3 isn’t just good for babies, it is good for all of us too including older children and adults as it also has proven heart health benefits.
+Omega-3 is good for all of us including older children and adults as it also has proven heart health benefits.
 Both EPA and DHA are responsible for healthy functioning of the heart, they keep blood pressure where it should be and unhealthy blood fats (triglycerides and cholesterol) low.